foxbunny/vanilla-todo/README.md

 user starts using touch events for the purpose.
 As long as both methods provide an equivalent (and preferably identical) functionality, the end user is none the wiser.

-### Non-intrusive testing

-This application uses automated UI testing (end-to-end testing) only.
-It does not use unit tests at all.
-This is because instrumenting the *application code* to be testable (i.e. writing it in a way that tests can access the code) is relatively expensive.
-Some unit testing fans say "test only the public interfaces".
-Well, for this application, the UI *is* the public interface.

-The automated UI tests use a very high-level description of the test to avoid hard-coding anything related to the application implementation to avoid having to expose anything internal just for the testing purposes.

 ## License